Copyright 1994 - 2018 Bill's Bible Basics

 Luke 22:3, KJV

-In dealing with Jesus, it appears that Satan wanted to handle the matter directly himself by getting as close to Jesus as he possibly could.
-I think this may be exactly what he did when he temporarily possessed Judas Iscariot.
-It was Satan himself, just as Luke tells us.
-It wasn't a minor demon, but the King of Demons himself making certain that the job was done right!
+So, as you can see, the Devil did not want to just trip up Judas Iscariot and cause him to deviate his feet from the path of righteousness.
+He wanted to actually get inside of him, and use him as his tool, or stooge.
+It is my impression that in dealing with Jesus, Satan wanted to handle the whole matter directly himself, by getting as close to Jesus as he possibly could.
+I suspect that this may be exactly what that serpent did when he temporarily possessed Judas Iscariot.
+If I am correct in my understanding, it was Satan himself, just as Luke tells us in the previous verse.
+It was not a minor demon, but the King of Demons himself, making certain that the job was done right!

-Returning to the idea of the serpent biting us on the heel, as I have pointed out in other articles, the lies Satan tells us are like fiery darts which fill our minds with lethal poison, just like the venomous bite of a viper:
+Returning to the idea of the serpent biting us on the heel, as I point out in other articles which deal with the topic of spiritual warfare, the lies that Satan tells us are like fiery darts which fill our minds with lethal poison, just like the venomous bite of a viper.
+Consider the following verse:

 "Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked."